 UNC medical school secondary essay #1

 There are many ways to answer this question.
 The most important aspect of this prompt, however, is that it is a real experience, not hypothetical.
 Also, avoid blaming the peer here, although you can write with admiration about the peer’s humility or desire to avoid the spotlight.
 This prompt is in a way elusive, potentially about bias, discrimination or inequity.
-Is there a history in the awarding body’s moments of recognition that is biased?
-Used as a gateway for conformity?
 This prompt could be an awareness on your part about how someone with an exceptional accomplishment or two somehow gets passed by.
 Is there inherent blindness to equity?
-A strong response to this prompt would be to put yourself in the position of advocate, pro-inclusion, pro-diversity, pro-equity.
+A strong response to this prompt would put yourself in the position of advocate, pro-inclusion, pro-diversity, pro-equity.

 UNC medical school secondary essay #2

-Please share your thought and experiences with navigating the COVID-19 pandemic.
-This could include the barrier you have faced in applying to medical school, creative ways you have overcome those barriers, feelings of grief and loss, thoughts on the role of health care, professional challenges associated with racial health inequities, or other reflection on living through a global pandemic crisis.
-(400 words)
+Please share your thoughts and experiences with navigating the COVID-19 pandemic.
+This could include the barriers you have faced in applying to medical school, creative ways you have overcome those barriers, feelings of grief and loss, thoughts on the role of healthcare professionals, challenges associated with racial health inequities, or other reflections on living through a global pandemic crisis.
+(250 words)

-Most if not all, U.S. Schools of Medicine are asking a “how were you affected by COVID-19” question.
-If you had to change plans volunteering, scribing, or completing classes, be sure to say so, efficiently and clearly, and address the value of “learning to adjust” in a time of crisis in your conclusion.
+Many U.S. medical schools are asking “How were you affected by COVID-19?”
+If you had to change plans to volunteer, scribe, or complete classes, be sure to say so, efficiently and clearly, and address the value of “learning to adjust” in a time of crisis in your conclusion.
 If you had plans canceled, segue into how you found new opportunities in serving your community, serving patients, serving public health during this time.

 If you or your family were affected personally by COVID-19, this could be a very compelling story to tell here.
-You have the space to tell your story.
-Don’t pad it, but do tell it well and thoroughly.
+You don’t have much space to tell your story.
+Don’t pad it, but do tell it well.

 UNC medical school secondary essay #3

-How will your values and attitude foster a positive educational environment and benefit your future patients?
-Tell us about the sources of those values and attitude (eg family, places you’ve lived in, things you have read, life experiences, etc) (400 words)
+How will your values and attitudes foster a positive educational environment and benefit your future patients?
+Tell us about the sources of those values and attitude (eg family, places you’ve lived in, things you have read, life experiences, etc) (250 words)